benkeen/generatedata/DEVELOPMENT.md

     right node version specified in the `.nvmrc` file.
 If you're not running the correct version of node it will throw an error during startup.

-- `yarn install`
+- `pnpm install`
-- After starting Docker, in one tab run: `yarn startAndBuildDevServer` - this boots up the server + database containers.
+- After starting Docker, in one tab run: `npm run startAndBuildDevServer` - this boots up the server + database containers.
-  For subsequent runs you can just use `yarn startDevServer` and it'll be faster.
+  For subsequent runs you can just use `npm run startDevServer` and it'll be faster.
-- In a second tab, `yarn start` - this boots up the client-side code.
+- In a second tab, `npm run start` - this boots up the client-side code.
 Be warned: this does a _LOT_ of stuff and the first time you run it it'll take a very long time to run.

 After running the second command it should open up `http://localhost:9000` in your browser.

 #### Shutting down dev env

-`yarn stopDevServer` - shuts down docker.
+`npm run stopDevServer` - shuts down docker.

 I've found that sometimes that command chokes and you have to wait a few minutes before it runs properly.
 Presumably it's because the docker container was still in the process of booting up.
 If there are still problems, you might want to just run
-`yarn dockerCleanup`.
+`npm run dockerCleanup`.
 I do this on the live server every time I update it.
 It completely clears everything out so you can start from scratch.
 It WON'T, however, delete your

 ### Troubleshooting